How Does Scoring Work In Fencing?

 What do the lights mean in fencing?

 The lights in fencing are part of the electronic scoring system, which indicates when a fencer has touched their opponent.
 There are three different colors of lights: red, green, and white.
-The white light indicates when a fencer touched their opponent outside of the valid scoring area, and is exclusive to foil.
+The white light indicates when a fencer touched their opponent outside of the valid scoring area and is exclusive to foil.
 The colored lights indicate when a fencer has touched their opponent inside the valid scoring area, and it is used in all three disciplines.
+The green light typically represents the fencer on the left, while the red light represents the fencer on the right.